Here's What's Really Happening With The 4-Day Workweek In Ontario

 The four-day workweek in Ontario may sound like a joke at the moment, but many companies are quickly starting to make it a reality.

-on Friday, blogTO Tried to grab its readers’ footing by announcing that the Ontario government would mandate all businesses to switch to a four-day work week by 2023.
+on Friday, blogTO It tried to catch the feet of its readers by announcing that the Ontario government would force all businesses to switch to a four-day work week by 2023.
 He later clarified an editor’s note that the story was “written as a joke.”

 While the April Fools’ gag had a lot of people talking, this isn’t the first time this conversation has happened.